My Research Program

 This is a paper I presented at the Beijing International Conference on the Philosophy of Normativity.
 In it, I show how modal normativism can be combined with a kind of modal realism in a way that avoids both skepticism and idealism. pdf (note: this is really just an abridged and repackaged version of Chapter 6 of my dissertation, so please cite that if you want to cite the ideas here)

-Sapience without Sentience: An Inferentialist Approach to LLMs (talk, 2024, 2025)
+Sapience without Sentience: An Inferentialist Approach to LLMs (talk, 2024, 2025, hopefully a paper soon)

 Some Thoughts on the General Form of a Linguistic Capacity (talk/unpublished ms., 2024)